Nyelab/NYB_Indicators_Calculations/README.md

 **3. Annual Reports** contains 2019 and 2020 annual reports.

-_*Note some data files were too large to be included here:_
+_*Note some data files were too large to be included here: Phytoplankton, Water Temperature_

-Phytoplankton

-Water Temperature